nchah/i-know-words-and-images/README.md

 ## Researching Meme Events

-The toolkit in #iknowwordsandimages emerged out of response to this still unfolding meme event, drawing on a data set of tweets and associated images connected by the hashtag Oliver had put forward, #makedonalddrumpfagain.
+The toolkit in #iknowwordsandimages emerged out of response to this still unfolding meme event—a social experiment and #politicalintervention by a comedy show.
+We drew on a data set of tweets and associated images connected by the hashtag that Oliver had put forward, #MakeDonaldDrumpfAgain.
 The team assumed researchers in a variety of fields would find much to study in this meme event and others like it.
 Here are some of the questions we thought researchers might ask:

 - How did John Oliver’s original broadcast influence the kinds of themes that meme participants pursued in their contributions?